expo/appjs24-workflows-workshop-lessons/companions/05/ios-plugin.md

 }
 ```

-**Try it.** Run `npx expo prebuild --clean --platform ios`.
+🏃**Try it.** Run `npx expo prebuild --clean --platform ios`.
 Does it apply the configuration correctly?
 Can you run it and see the widget with `npx expo run:ios`?